ujjwal717/expense-tracker/README.md

 # expense-tracker
 It is an expense tracker built using python and PostgreSQL along with using a python library psycopg2.

+It includes around 10 different expense types such as "outside food", "medical bill" , "grocery" and much more.

 You first need to create a database and then the given tables along with their field/columns :-

 TABLE NAME :- COLUMNS